hai-vr/documentation/docs/products/starmesh/operators/translate-rotate-scale.md

 ### Advanced settings

+#### Recalculate Normals

+Normals will be automatically recalculated for this blendshape.

+In general, you should recalculate normals, but there are a few exceptions to consider:
 - If your blendshape is a conflict prevention blendshape, check *Do Not Recalculate Normals*.
 - If your blendshape is a face expression, decide if you want to check *Do Not Recalculate Normals* by previewing your avatar with the *Recalculate Normals* button at the top.